brityoungmann/CDI/README.md

 # Causal Data Integration

-This reposetory contains the code for the causal data integration project.
+This repository contains the code for the causal data integration project.
+To reproduce the experimental result, refer to the Driver.py script, and choose the relevant pipeline.

 # Paper